smartsammler/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 `pipreqs --force "/python_packaging/textedit/textedit"`

 If you run that, you'll see that the file generated is blank, because the three modules we've included, `os`, `re`, and `sys`, are part of the standard Python library.
-If we included something like NumPy, we'd get:
+If we included something like nltk, we'd get:

 ```
 mbp-vboykis:textedit vboykis$ cat requirements.txt